veranemoloko/order-service/readme.md

 -  Generate test orders (valid ✅ and invalid ❌).
 - **Graceful shutdown** of the HTTP server and Kafka consumer.
 -  **Flexible logging**: configure **log level** and **output format (JSON or text)** via `.env`.
+- **Cache warm-up on startup**: preloads recent orders from the database into the cache for faster first access.

 ---